drmacsofts/GrepoBot/README.md

 5. In the request headers, you will find the CSRF_TOKEN (sid) and H_TOKEN (h_token).
 6. Paste these in your .env file.

+Warning: These tokens change everytime you log out and log back in so you'll have to change these quite often.

 <!-- USAGE EXAMPLES -->

 ## Usage